The Dummy Tickets, Verified dummy ticketsTheDummyTickets

 Passport & Dummy Ticket: Name Match, Validity & Embassy Tips

-Mar 12, 2026 Updated Apr 30, 2026 6 min read
+Mar 12, 2026 Updated June 1, 2026 6 min read

 Your passport is the legal anchor for every travel document.
-A dummy flight ticket that disagrees with your passport—even by one letter—can delay a visa or trigger a resubmission.
+A dummy flight ticket that disagrees with your passport, even by one letter, can delay a visa or trigger a resubmission.
 This article covers name rules, validity, passport numbers on tickets, and what to do after renewals.

 Passport data page highlighting name and number fields for dummy ticket matching